dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 either very small, something around few megabytes, or very large, from a couple of gigabytes to infinity in theory.

-Docker image can be pushed into a centralized registry where other parties can easily pull it to their machine.
+Docker images can be pushed into a centralized registry where other parties can easily pull it to their machine.

 There are several companies that are providing public and private registries on